Gaijin Entertainment: Dagor Engine

-The Dagor Engine is a proprietary game engine used by Gaijin Entertainment in War Thunder, Enlisted, CRSED: F.O.A.D. and other titles.
-The original version of the engine was developed by Gaijin Entertainment and in 2005 the separate company Dagor Technologies was established for continued development.
+The Dagor Engine is an open-source game engine used by Gaijin Entertainment in War Thunder, Enlisted, CRSED: F.O.A.D. and other titles.
+It was open sourced under the BSD-3 license in 2023.
+The original version of the engine was developed by Gaijin Entertainment, and in 2005 the separate company Dagor Technologies was established for continued development.
 Currently the engine incorporates technology such as the PhysX physics engine and has been updated to version 6.5 since the release of War Thunder.
 Gaijin's Hungarian office is responsible for the further development of the engine.

 Controversies

 The company gained notoriety for pursuing legal action against the owner of gaijin.com, an unaffiliated website that predates the company by seven years.
 The complaint expired and was automatically withdrawn in November 2013.

-On 21 June 2020, porn actress Eva Elfie was sponsored by Gaijin's War Thunder, which sparked light controversy within the community.
+On 21 June 2020, adult actress Eva Elfie was sponsored by Gaijin's War Thunder, which sparked light controversy within the community.
 On 23 September 2022, an official Eva Elfie decal has been added to War Thunder, further strengthening relations between Gaijin and the porn actress.

 In January 2021, after the logos of War Thunder and Crossout were seen in a video by Donbas YouTube channel "High Caliber Mayhem", Gaijin was accused of indirectly financing pro-Russian separatists in the war in Donbas.
 High Caliber Mayhem has denied any links to the separatist armed forces and published an explanation claiming that all the money from all advertisements on that channel were spent on humanitarian aid for civilians.
 The video showing the War Thunder advertisement was removed from High Caliber Mayhem's YouTube channel.

 In response to the controversy, Gaijin stated "We do not provide political support to anyone anywhere.
 We know nothing about politics and prefer to stay out of it.
 Our agency that ordered an ad in the video in question took it down when they realized they might drag us into a political discussion."